 - 5 step process to checking engineering calculations

-#14 Think about others who will use your design
+#14 Think of everyone using your design

-#15 Get everything in writing
+#15 Put it all in writing

 #17 Make your work presentable for others